IN THIS SECTION:

 From the central nave, you can enjoy a new and wonderful panoramic view of the three naves of the Collegiate Church, probably full of color that is distributed by pillars and altarpieces, due to the reflection of the stained glass windows inside the temple.

-The stained glass windows are not the original ones because when the temple was inaugurated in 1712, the windows were covered with totally transparent glass, forming geometric figures, among them the hexagon or the square.
+The current stained glass windows are not original; when the temple was inaugurated in 1712, the windows were adorned with entirely transparent glass, arranged in geometric figures such as hexagons and squares.
 This type of stained glass allowed a lot of natural light to enter the temple, thus trying to create in the viewer the optical illusion of the divine that radiates light and illuminates the entire space.
 Over time, the church was darkened by placing curtains on the windows and reinforced by the darkening of the stone of the pillars and vaults due to the smoke from the candles that were lit daily.

 It was the Dukes of Montpensier who, in 1870, in order to give more color to the temple, sponsored the construction of the current stained glass windows.
 The stained glass windows that can be seen are formed by stained glass with floral and starry motifs, imitating the Hispano-Muslim style, and leaving a central hole to place the emblem of the Collegiate, the ball of the world crowned by the cross.